Colombia, 3 Muisca Cast Gold Snakes

 Colombia, Calima Gold Lime Spoon with a Royal Bird Holding a Double-Headed Serpent

 When held upside down, this elaborately crafted bird transforms into a mask.
-Jan Mitchell collection, prior to 1970's, by descent to his sons.
+From the Jan Mitchell collection, acquired prior to the 1970s, by descent to his sons.

 Period: Colombia, Calima, c.
 AD 600 - 1000